RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 From here, you can:

-- Select the **Upgrade Plan** button to update the subscription plan tier, high availability settings, or payment method.
+- Select the **Upgrade Plan** button to update your subscription plan, high availability settings, or payment method.

     {{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Select the Upgrade plan button to update your subscription settings." >}}{{< /image >}}